Trenchwise/Trenchwise/README.md

 ---

+Get in touch 👉🏽

 LinkedIn: https: https://www.linkedin.com/in/tanya-french-9b66a227

 Portfolio: www.tanyafrench.com

-test

-test

 ---

+What am I learning 📚

+- 👍🏽  Refreshing on vanillia Javascript, by revisiting old projects
 - 🌱 I’m currently learning TypeScript
 - ✨ I am working on crimechecker.co.uk - an app to check stop and search and crime in your area
 - ⚡  Fun fact: I love marmite

 <!--